LooUQ/RGB-Indicator/README.md

 * Future I2C base sensors/multiplexors

 ## Using the RGB Indicator
-The incorporate the TI LP5817 in your design you need to add a couple of parts to your PCB.
+To support the RGB indicator your design you need to add a couple of parts to your PCB.
 * TI LP5817
 * Everlight Electronics (or equivalent) EAST1616RGBB4